 The School Districts that surround the Lake are some of the very best in the State and the Country and include: Minnetonka School District #276, Westonka School District #277, Orono School District #278, and Wayzata School District #284 and voters consistently support levies and referendums.

 Public safety for homeowners in the Lake Minnetonka area is 2nd to none in the State of Minnesota.
 The Cities on Lake Minnetonka also have a wide variety of civic, business, religious, and charity organizations.
-This website is viewed by lots of people looking for Lake Minnetonka Homes.
+This website is viewed by many people looking for Lake Minnetonka Homes.

 Information deemed reliable, but not guaranteed.
 Demographics source is the 2020 U.S. Census.
 Median Sales Price from Minneapolis Association of REALTORS Local Market Update - November 2017.
 Sponsored by Dan Gustafson of Coldwell Banker Burnet.